TEACHING AND PROCESSING KITCHEN

 FoodChain’s Processing Kitchen Team will lightly process these local fruits and veggies by washing, sorting, chopping, blanching, freezing, pureeing, and more.
-This step will transform the seconds produce into a more convenient, usable, and accessible product for both home cooks and large institutions, such as public schools.
+This step transforms the seconds produce into a more convenient, usable, and accessible product for both home cooks and large institutions, such as public schools.

 Processing local produce is an essential and currently missing step towards creating a sustainable and economically viable food system.
 By processing, we will be turning carrots into carrot soup, pumpkins into a puree, and creating the familiar bags of frozen vegetables but now made with local, fresh produce.

-This Kitchen will foster an environment of inclusion and the formation of shared memories with:
+This Kitchen fosters an environment of inclusion and the formation of shared memories with: